 Yes, You Guessed It . . .

 Turns out Border is just the coloring – a classic bait-and-switch technique.
 He’s much more scent hound.
 Yes, I fostered him for a whole week, then just adopted him.
 His bad behavior started the moment I signed the papers.
 Oh, and he was part klutz, too – in the first year, he had 7 surgeries for injuries sustained running like a wild hurricane.
 I named him Tuxedo at the suggestion of a friend – and “Tux” is far from the perfect dog or perfect fit for us, but I am obviously crazy anyway, right?

 The Adventure Begins Again

 At first, the progress was slow and ragged.
-Tux was a strong-willed, extremely fast, and very energetic dog the first several years.
+Tux was a strong-willed, extremely fast, and very energetic dog for the first several years.
 I should have named him “Whirlwind.”
-He was easily stimulated by just about anything that moves, so it took quite a bit of training (yes, even negative or corrective) to get him to mind.
-Add to that his absolutely overwhelming desire to meet and play with every dog or human, adult, or child – he was so gregarious it can frighten strangers.
+He was easily stimulated by just about anything that moved, so it took quite a bit of training (yes, even negative or corrective) to get him to mind.
+Add to that his absolutely overwhelming desire to meet and play with every dog or human, adult, or child – he was so gregarious it could frighten strangers.
 I took him to a behavior class and to agility training.
 When agility stopped for the winter, other bad behaviors emerged.
 One by one we eliminated them.
 And like every other dog I’ve ever loved, he’s worth it . . . and Tuxedo has aged gracefully into a very sweet, well-mannered, and nearly perfect dog.
-As he aged, he still walked about 5 miles a day with me and Spark and Prinny!
+As he aged, he still walked about 5 miles a day with me, Spark, and Prinny!

 – And Then –